U'uru: The battle of Ho'oroto 1780. Transition of power from Teri'itaria I to Mato's sons Mahine and Tenani'a

-The account of the Battle of Ho'oroto by Chesneau and Marcantoni in 1928 contrasts with Ellis's version but aligns with the "1846" narrative.
-According to their account, Mo'ohono petitioned Teha'apapa I for the kingship of Mai'ao iti for his grandsons, Tenania and Mahine.
+The account of the Battle of Ho'oroto by Joseph Chesneau and Pascal Marcantoni in 1928 contrasts with Ellis's version but aligns with the "1846" narrative.
+According to their account, Mo'ohono petitioned Teha'apapa I for the kingship of Mai'ao iti for his grandsons, Tenani'a and Mahine.
 When she refused, he declared war, successfully overthrowing her, and installing his grandsons as rulers.
 To legitimize their reign, he sought to have them consecrated as ari'i rahi (principal chiefs) at the Taputapuatea marae, which was under the control of Bora Bora warriors led by Puni.
-Mo'ohono made extensive preparations for battle but was ultimately defeated at Ho'oroto in Raiatea around 1775.
+Mo'ohono made extensive preparations for battle but was ultimately defeated at Ho'oroto in Ra'iātea around 1775 (sic).
 He, along with Mato and most of his warriors, were killed.
-Upon learning of his fate, Teha'apapa I made several attempts to reclaim Huahine's throne from Tenania and Mahine, who remained on the island.
+Upon learning of his fate, Teha'apapa I made several attempts to reclaim Huahine's throne from Tenani'a and Mahine, who remained on the island.
 After five unsuccessful efforts, she was forced to surrender.
 Soon after, Tenania married Itia and relocated to Tahiti, leaving Mahine to govern Huahine and Mai'ao.

-The war appears to have been fueled by Mo'ohono, Mato's father-in-law, and his ambition to officially enthrone his grandsons, Mahine and Tenania, by his daughter Tetuaveroa, at the Taputapuatea marae, which was under the control of the Bora Bora people known as the Fa'anui.
-He aimed to have them don the sacred red feather belt known as the Maro 'ura.
+The war appears to have been fueled by Mo'ohono, Mato's father-in-law, and his ambition to officially enthrone his grandsons, Mahine and Tenani'a, by his daughter Tetuaveroa, at the Taputapuatea marae, which was under the control of the Bora Bora people known as the Fa'anui.
+He aimed to have them don the sacred red feather belt known as the maro 'ura.
 This belt was held at the time by U'uru, Mato's first cousin.
 Mato could also have claimed it based on the primogeniture rights of his grandfather, Ari'ima'o, which took precedence over those of Veteara'i U'uru.
-Following the deaths of Mo'ohono and Mato in 1780, it became evident that Mahine and Tenania succeeded in removing Teha'apapa I and her son, Teri'itaria I, ultimately seizing control of the islands of Huahine and Mai'ao by the end of 1790.
+Following the deaths of Mo'ohono and Mato in 1780, it became evident that Mahine and Tenani'a succeeded in removing Teha'apapa I and her son, Teri'itaria I, ultimately seizing control of the islands of Huahine and Mai'ao by the end of 1790.